- Original investigation

 Fifty-six patients were enrolled in the study and of these 46 completed the study.
 The reason for premature withdrawal was lost-to-follow-up.
 The characteristics of the patient population upon entering the study and the antidiabetic agents taken before and during the study are shown in Table 1.

-Patient data at baseline and after 6 months study period
+Patient data at baseline prior to and after the 6 months of the study (Table 2)

 Relationship between HMW-ADN and PAI-1 changes and blood pressure changes